 For others, they need to make them feel some pleasure, so sex with as many people becomes the norm.

 And then, for others, when life is just too unbearable because the constant attacks from our memories are just too much, and people usually end up committing…

 The one symptom that makes me pause every time I hear it or read it and leaves me feeling so sad and so angry, that I want to get revenge for the person who does it, is the act of committing suicide because of the nasty deranged, twisted malevolent evil garbage creatures called a narcissist.

 My heart goes out to people who take their lives because the thoughts of what the narcissist put them through were just too much to bear.

-It is because of this very symptom that overcoming PTSD from abusive relationship is a must.
+It is because of this very symptom that overcoming PTSD from an abusive relationship is a must.

-A person can take their lives, and the narcissist will STILL tease, taunt, and spit on that person’s grave.
+A person can take their life, and the narcissist will STILL tease, taunt, and spit on that person’s grave.